March 13, 2020: Continuing Education Temporary Waiver (updated Oct. 2020)

 - Test Length: Candidates will have three and a half (3.5) hours to complete the examination.

 - Deferral Policy: Registered candidates who decide they are not ready to sit for the exam may request the deferral of their registration to the next scheduled examination window.
 A request for deferral must be made in writing and be received by Nacha at least 10 Business Days prior to the beginning date of the test window.
 A processing fee of $125 must accompany the written request for deferral.
-For the 2020 exam, a request for deferral and related processing fee must be received by Nacha by the opening of business on Monday, Nov 2, 2020.
+For the 2021 exam, a request for deferral and related processing fee must be received by Nacha by the close of business on Friday, July 9, 2021.

 - Cancellations and Fee Refunds: A registered candidate may cancel his registration for a partial refund of the exam registration fee, provided a written request for cancellation is received by Nacha within thirty (30) days of receipt of the link to the Accredited Payments Risk Professional Handbook.
 Sixty dollars ($60) of the candidate’s registration fee is non-refundable to offset administrative expenses in the event that a candidate requests a cancellation of his exam registration.